 What Do Common Easement Terms Mean?

 Legal jargon is often far more confusing than it needs to be.
 This terminology can be so nuanced and contextual that it can be nearly impossible to understand without the assistance of an experienced attorney.
 Frustratingly, a failure to understand legal jargon can get in the way of exercising your legal rights and options in an informed and proactive way.
-As a result, it’s important to speak with a lawyer, like a real estate lawyer in Sacramento, CA from Kassouni Law, if you’re dealing with a complex legal issue – like an easement-related property right dispute – if you have questions about legal terms related to your situation.
+As a result, it’s important to speak with a lawyer, if you’re dealing with a complex legal issue – like an easement-related property right dispute – if you have questions about legal terms related to your situation.
 Asking questions now could save you time, money, and significant headaches down the road.

 As you gather your questions together in anticipation of speaking with an attorney, take a minute to review the basic definitions of easement-related terminology.
 Doing so may inspire additional questions designed to help you clarify your situation and your options moving forward.